erikdeluca/Blood-Donors/README.md

 ## Blood Donors Prediction
 This project aims to predict the number of donations made by a blood donor in the upcoming year based on previous donation history and the demographic informations available, as age and sex.
+The results are available in the website rendered by this repository: [Blood Donors Prediction](https://www.erikdeluca.it/Blood-Donors/).

 The model built is an upgrade of an Hidden Markov Model.
 In the emission probabilities, a generalized linear model is used to take into account the demographic features of the donors.
 In the transition probabilities and initial state probabilities, the covariates are managed in a Bayesian framework.